The European Spallation Source (ESS) is currently under construction in Lund, Sweden, and will be the world’s most powerful neutron source.

 - read the ESS procurement rules and IP policy

-- if you don’t wish to bid, decline through the supplier portal.
+- if you do not wish to bid, decline through the supplier portal.

 UK Industrial Liaison Officer